Bergen County assistance programs.

 This is a nationwide, federal government funded program that assists both homeowners and tenants in improving the energy efficiency of their homes and lowering their heating and utility bills.
 Funding for this energy saving program comes from the State and Federal Governments and is administered by local charities and community action agencies.
 Most of the updates done to homes is free to the homeowner.

 In the Bergen County area, the weatherization program is run by the BCCAP.
 This community action agency agency program provides services and improvements for several hundred households every year.
-And over the past 15 years, the the agency has made over 5,000 houses energy-efficient, safe, and dry for low-income families, all at no cost to the homeowner.
+And over the past years, the the agency has made thousands of houses energy-efficient, safe, and dry for low-income families, all at no cost to the homeowner.
 The program provides free weather-stripping and free insulation to income-eligible families.

 The process work as follows.
 A technician will make an appointment and visit your home.
 They will check your water heater and heating system, then examine the oven and stove.
 Then a blower door device will be setup in your residence and the home will be inspected for air leakage or other improvements.
 When all is said and done the audit program will suggest the necessary adjustments needed to make your home more comfortable and energy efficient.